manderson26/statsd/PROTOCOL.md

 value maintained by some external process.
 For example, CPU usage is reported by Linux as a counter of "jiffies" since system boot.

-## GAGUE ##
+## GAUGE ##
 An instantaneous reading of a global value for which aggregate statistics are not desired or useful.
 No aggregation or summarization is done on these values, and the last write "wins."
-For example, the depth of a global work queue could be represented as a gague.
-The depth of a per-host queue could only be represented as a gague when each gague metric is recorded with a unique key.
+For example, the depth of a global work queue could be represented as a gauge.
+The depth of a per-host queue could only be represented as a gauge when each gauge metric is recorded with a unique key.

 ## HISTOGRAM ##